Mysteringz/mini_IOT_Thermal_sensing/Hardware/README.txt

 Files:
-plain_thermal_node.ino for thermal detection NODE_update_server.ino is for updating the ESP32 WiFi server rgc_thermal_node.ino has thermal detection and working RGB lights
+plain_thermal_node.ino for thermal detection NODE_update_server.ino is for thermal detection with update using the ESP32 WiFi server Rev2.4_thermal_node.ino is for thermal detection with Wi-Fi and LoRa data sending mode and ESP32 WiFi server (full feature version)

 Requires use of the Heltec WiFi LoRa 32(V3) board, download zip from: https://github.com/HelTecAutomation/Heltec_ESP32/tree/master